Benefits of Being an Honors Student

 Alternative Gen-Ed Experience

 The Honors curriculum offers a unique learning experience that goes beyond Westminster's WCore courses.
 Honors offers an efficient, flexible pathway through gen-ed requirements, so you can fit in double majors, multiple minors, electives, extracurricular activities, intensive research projects, leadership opportunities, and other enhanced academic experiences.
+Honors College students may enroll in any major.

 The unique approach to learning, the emphasis on writing and research in courses, and the program's support of outside research allows you to more fully investigate your academic interests.
 Many Honors students have their work published or present their work at national conferences.
 The Honors College also awards 2 substantial independent summer research grants annually to Honors students and has an Honors Student Research Fund to support presentation of student research at academic conferences.